AuScope/geomodelportal/README.md

 # To install the project's dependencies
 $ npm install

-# To watch your files and use livereload by default run `npm start` for a dev server.
+# Run `npm start` to start the dev server.
 # Navigate to `http://localhost:4200/geomodels`.
-The app will automatically reload if you change any of the source files.
+It should automatically reload if you change any of the source files.
 $ npm start

-# As currently set up, the prod build will output the production application in `dist`
+# As currently set up, the prod build will output the production website files to `dist` directory
 # and is designed to be deployed to a directory named 'geomodels'
 $ ng build --prod --base-href ./geomodels
 ```